tbadams45/tbadams45.github.io/_posts/2019-10-12-where-did-moses-write-about-jesus-part-2.markdown

 ---
-title: Where did Moses write about Jesus (Part 2)
+title: Where did Moses write about Jesus?
+(Part 2)
 layout: post
 ---